UNDERGRADUATE DEGREE MAPS

-Students select a focus in one of three established specializations or self-design a specialization with the BSPP academic advisor.
+Select a focus in one of three established specializations: Environmental Policy, Rural Policy, and Social Policy.
 All specializations require 18-20 credits, 14 of which must be completed within the School of Public Policy.
-The three established specializations are Environmental Policy, Rural Policy, and Social Policy.

 Opportunities to put learning into practice are built into the BSPP curriculum.
 However, in seeking to maximize your educational experience, there are other opportunities you might consider.
 Internships, jobs, and volunteer work can broaden your understanding of how public policy is developed, applied, and/or experienced in the field.
 A minor or second major can allow you to develop deeper content knowledge in the policy areas that most interest you.
 Study abroad programs deepen cross-cultural understanding and expose you to different systems and policymaking approaches.
 Consult with the BSPP advisor about complementing your major with the options that best fit your interests and goals.